Storing Meat

 0° F (-18° C) -25° F (- 32° C)

-Meat products stored for a long time in a freezer start developing inferior taste due to the oxidation of fat.
-Those chemical changes known as ”rancidity” occur spontaneously and are triggered by light or oxygen.
+Meat products stored for a long time in a freezer start developing an inferior taste due to the oxidation of fat.
+Those chemical changes, known as ”rancidity,” occur spontaneously and are triggered by light or oxygen.
 Meats stored in a freezer will turn rancid more slowly than meats stored in a refrigerator.
 Rancid meat is noticeable more with frozen meat than chilled meat because bacteria can spoil meat in a refrigerator well before rancidity begins.
-Antioxidants such as BHA, BHT, TBHQ, and rosemary extracts are commonly used to prevent fat oxidation and prolong the product's shelf-life.
+Antioxidants such as BHA, BHT, TBHQ, and rosemary extracts are commonly used to prevent fat oxidation and prolong the product's shelf life.

 Storing Sausages